marmelab/react-admin/docs/Authorization.md

 );
 ```

-## Restricting access to content inside custom routes
+## Restricting Access To Content Inside Custom Pages

-You might want to check user permissions inside a custom route.
+You might want to check user permissions inside a custom pages.
 You'll have to use the `WithPermissions` component for that:

 {% raw %}
 ```jsx